gdv/gianluca.dellavedova.org/index.markdown

 ---
 wordpress_id: 7
 layout: default
 title: Home
 wordpress_url: http://gianluca.dellavedova.org/?page_id=7
 ---
 <div>
         <p>I am an Associate Professor at the Department of Statistics, University of Milano-Bicocca.
 My research interests are in the field of algorithms and complexity theory.
 I am particularly interested in some problems in Computational Biology, such as the Multiple Sequence Alignment, Phylogeny Reconstruction, and Probe Selection for DNA arrays.
 I am leading a new project called ALiBio (short for Algorithms Library for Bioinformatics), which aims to be a building block for Bioinformatics programs.
 I am also involved with the Bioinformatics Research Group at the Department of Computer Science.</p>
         <p>I have worked on (and I am still loosely interested in) some problems related to the modular decomposition of graphs and hypergraphs, as well as the modeling of data bases by means of graphs.</p>
 </div>
 <h3>Education</h3>
 <div>
         <p>2000: Ph.D.
 Computer Science (Universit&agrave;&nbsp; di Milano), thesis Multiple Sequence Alignment and Phylogenetic Reconstruction: Theory and Methods in Biological Data Analysis (<a href="http://www.statistica.unimib.it/%7Edellavedova/papers/thesis.pdf" title="http://gianluca.dellavedova.org/files/papers/thesis.pdf">pdf</a>).</p>
         <p>1995: M.Sc.
 Computer Science (Universit&agrave;&nbsp; di Milano), thesis Sequential and Parallel Algorithms for Graph Decomposition (in italian).</p>
 </div>
 <h3>Appointments</h3>
 <div>
         <p>2005 - current: Associate Professor, Universit&agrave;&nbsp; di Milano-Bicocca</p>
         <p>2001 - 2005: Assistant Professor, Universit&agrave;&nbsp; di Milano-Bicocca</p>
 </div>
 <h3>Services</h3>
 <div>
-	<p>I am in the Program Committee of BIRDConf08.</p>
+        <p>I am in the Program Committee of [Cie 2013](http://www.illc.uva.nl/CiE/index.php?page=22_7).</p>
 </div>
 <h3>Affiliations</h3>
 <div>
         <p>Member of <a href="http://sigact.acm.org/" title="http://sigact.acm.org">SIGACT</a>.</p>
 </div>